 Some of the benefits provided by NCP Server on Linux include:

-Users can log in to the Linux network from the Novell Client workstation just like they do with NetWare.
+Users can log in to the Linux network from the Client for Open Enterprise Server workstation just like they do with NetWare.
 This means that for users familiar with a NetWare environment, there is no need to reeducate or retrain.
-There is also no need to reconfigure Novell Client workstations to access your Linux network.
+There is also no need to reconfigure Client for Open Enterprise Server workstations to access your Linux network.

 Users and administrators can map drives to volumes and directories on Linux servers just like they do on NetWare.